1. The story of our street

 Credits and sources

 It’s not always easy to tell the story of a campaign.
 Hundreds of people played a part, and each of them will have a slightly different version.
-This retelling was put together by Anirvan Chatterjee and Barnali Ghosh, and builds on this Asian Americana episode, the “Road to Kala Bagai Way” timeline, Anirvan’s long Twitter thread documenting the campaign’s progress, and Frances Dinkenspiel’s Berkeleyside story, among other sources.
+This retelling was put together by Anirvan Chatterjee and Barnali Ghosh, and builds on this Asian Americana episode, the “Road to Kala Bagai Way” timeline, Chatterjee’s long Twitter thread documenting the campaign’s progress, Frances Dinkenspiel’s Berkeleyside story, among other sources.